 Sense of Place and the Art of Interpretation

-Interpretive Training for Parks, Museums, and Heritage Organizations
+Training & Consulting for Parks, Museums, Heritage Sites, and Mission-Based Organizations

-Sense of Place and the Art of Interpretation offers a fresh approach to interpretation that expands how programs and connections are shaped through exploring relationships to place, meaning, and story.
+Sense of Place and the Art of Interpretation brings a different lens to interpretation, expanding how programs and connections are shaped through place, meaning, and story.

 Erica’s approach to training is both rigorous and renewing.
 It has been honed through decades of in-the-field experience and refined through feedback from parks, museums, and heritage sites across the country.